-- 6.5 The policy with regard to design and the reduction of crime is set out in Core Policy CP20.
+- 6.4 The policy with regard to design and the reduction of crime is set out in Core Policy CP20.
 The Architectural Liaison Officer of North Yorkshire Police is currently consulted on all of the larger housing development schemes submitted to the Council for approval.
-In this way housing schemes are carefully assessed against 'Secured by Design' standards and, where possible, applicants are advised how to 'design out' the scope for criminal activity. - 6.6 Where appropriate, conditions are imposed on planning permissions to ensure that the 'Secured by Design' standard is achieved.
-Core Policy CP20 was used in the determination of 10 planning applications, of which 9 were permitted and 1 withdrawn.
+In this way housing schemes are carefully assessed against 'Secured by Design' standards. - Where appropriate, conditions are imposed on planning permissions to ensure that the 'Secured by Design' standard is achieved.
+Core Policy CP20 was used in the determination of 7 planning applications, of which 3 were permitted, 2 refused and 1 withdrawn.